D2-mods/Better-IWD-Pregen/README.md

 ---

 #### BG1 script info:
-- characters will preserve Hide/Invisibility/Sanctuary
+- Characters will preserve Hide/Invisibility/Sanctuary
-- melee aggro ranges working
+- Melee aggro ranges working
 - Cooldown hotkeys working
-- no auto-Search (the FindTraps() script action doesn't work)
+- No auto-Search (the FindTraps() script action doesn't work)

 NOTE: Bard Song and Turn Undead won't prevent auto-attacking, but you can keep them active during battle if the character is standing outside melee aggro range (obviously with a melee weapon equipped)